London Irish Rugby HITZ Programme is an education and sporting programme for 16-18 year olds where you can:

 Level 3 programmes, apprenticeship programmes and full time or part time work.

-Players will study a variety of nationally-recognised qualifications managed by SCL.
+Students will study a variety of nationally-recognised qualifications managed by SCL.

-Level 2 Extended Certificate in Employability Skills
+Level 2 Certificate in Employability Skills

 Where required students will study Maths and English GCSE or Functional Skills.